 The female (Hen) are much less vibrant in colour with a mottled brown plumage and measuring 50 – 63 cm long and including a tail of around 20 cm very much like the juvenile birds whom which don’t start to show signs of mature feathers until around 10 weeks of age.

 Common Pheasants nest under hedgerows or dense cover solely on the ground in scrapes lined with grass and leaves.
 In some instances, they may wish to nest within straw and haystacks or even use an old nest to rear their young.
 The pheasant produces a clutch of around 8-15 eggs some as many as 18 but more commonly 10-12.
 The incubation period is about 22-27 days and the chicks stay with the Hen for several weeks yet leave the nest when they’re only a few hours old.
 Incredibly after hatching its impressive of how quick they grow, flying after only 12-14 days and resembling adults by only 15 weeks of age.

 Think you would like to experience a Pheasant shooting holiday?
-Contact our expert team who will be able to help find the perfect trip for you.
+You can contact our expert shooting team leader, Peter Collingsworth, on 01603 407596 or email via email@example.com who will be able to help find the perfect trip for you.
 Also, make sure to visit our YouTube channel for up-to-date videos on shooting holidays from around the world.